- October 17, 2024

 In Killing Time: Resurrected, players explore the Conway Estate while battling supernatural enemies, solving puzzles, and uncovering a mystical Egyptian artifact's dark secrets.
 This remastered edition boasts high-resolution character artwork and upscaled environmental textures from the original 3DO and PC versions.
 With a blend of gunplay, strategy, and paranormal graphics, players must put an end to the curse and restore order.

-- Killing Time: Resurrected is a well-executed remaster that combines the best elements of both the original 3DO and PC versions, enhancing gameplay and visuals significantly.
+- Superb remaster that combines the best elements of the original 3DO and PC versions, making it accessible and enjoyable for both new players and nostalgic fans.

-- music81 mentions Positive Neutral Negative
+- music52 mentions Positive Neutral Negative

 “The music is also all over the place in the best way possible; you could have some legitimately ominous and creepy ambience but then walk into a different room and get hit in the face with the most upbeat jazz tunes you've ever heard.”